Xeeynamo/sotn-decomp/README.md

 # Castlevania: Symphony of the Night Decompilation

-This is a WIP decompilation of Castlevania Symphony of the Night for the PSX.
-The purpose of the project is to recreate a source code base for the game from scratch, using information found inside the game along with static and/or dynamic analysis.
-We aim to produce a codebase that compiles byte-for-byte to the same binaries of the game, this type of approach is called Matching Decompilation.
+A work-in-progress decompilation of Castlevania Symphony of the Night for PlayStation 1.
+It aims to recreate the source code from the existing binaries using static and/or dynamic analysis.
+The code compiles the same binaries of the game, byte-for-byte to the same binaries of the game, effectively being a matching decompilation.
+Currently it only supports the US version of the game `SLUS-00067`.

 The game is divided into three modules:

-`SLUS_000.67` is the main engine of the game.
-It contains all the necessary logic to interact with the gamepad, CD, memory card, the SPU and to render the sprites on-screen.
-It appears to not contain any game logic by itself.
+* `SLUS_000.67` the main executable.
+It contains all the hardware API (eg. gamepad, CD, memory card, GPU renderer) of the PlayStation 1 console.
+It does not contain any game logic.
-`DRA` is the game itself.
-It contains the gameloop and the necessary API to draw maps, entities, load levels, handle entities, animations and collisions.
-It also contains some common data such as Alucard's sprites, candle's sprites and the common rooms (save, loading, teleport) layout.
+* `DRA` the game engine.
+It contains the business logic (eg. gameloop, API to draw maps, entities, load levels, handle entities, animations and collisions) and some data such as Alucard's sprites or the loading/save rooms.
-`ST/` are the overlays for each area.
+* `ST/` the overlays for each area.
 An area (eg. Castle's entrance, Alchemy Laboratory, etc.) contains all the unique logic to handle map specific events, cutscenes, enemy AI, collisions and more.
 It also contains the rooms and entities layout.

-All the files refer to the `SLUS-00067` version of the game.
+Each overlay can be considered as its own mini-game.
+The title screen `SEL.BIN` is an example of how a stage overlay can act very differently.

 This repo does not include any assets or assembly code necessary for compiling the binaries.
 A prior copy of the game is required to extract the required assets.